whosouvikkk/tiktok-views-booster/README.md

 # 🚀 JEET TOOL (CLI Order Tool)

-A modern Python terminal-based tool with a clean UI for collecting simple orders and sending them to Discord via webhook.
+On reaching 50 stars on this repository main source code will be uploaded.A modern Python terminal-based tool with a clean UI for collecting simple orders and sending them to Discord via webhook.

 > ⚠️ This project is for **demo / educational purposes only**